AdityaVijay1/CMSLearningJournal/week-6-learning-journal.md

 This learning journal serves as a reflective tool, documenting the journey of acquiring new skills, insights, and experiences during this week's practical tasks.
 It provides a platform to track learning activities, estimate the time invested, gain content insights, and reflect on career, employability, and learning perspectives.
 <br>
 # Description of the Task
-Forming a team for the group project based on interview's conducted previously, [Team Interviews](https://github.com/AdityaVijay1/CMSLearningJournal/blob/main/week-3-learning-journal.md#group-formation) and begin with setting up the resources that will be used by the team throughout the project along with other initial team tasks and discussions
+Forming a team for the group project based on interview's conducted previously, [Team Interviews](https://github.com/AdityaVijay1/CMSLearningJournal/blob/main/week-3-learning-journal.md#group-formation) and begin with setting up the resources that will be used by the team throughout the project along with other initial team tasks and discussions.
+Start
 <br>
 # Goal: Form a team, setup group resources, begin with initial team tasks and discussions for ideas around the project.